School Life

 We intentionally leave the Adventure Playground wild - preserving a place where children can climb trees, pick flowers, play in the dirt, and build forts.

 Students head to the Adventure Playground during recesses, before and after school, to explore during science times and writing projects, and also during stewardship periods to tend the garden, tend to the compost, or care for the animals.
+And during their STEAM classes, students gather in the Field Station to get messy, be curious, explore, and learn in the great outdoors.

 Our children feel the texture of rough bark on their hands, they smell wet earth as they dig, they know how to wrap up a goat at its knees to carry it safely, and they learn that the natural world is something to cherish and protect.